 The Botanic Gardens is an important venue for concerts, festivals, and other local events, The Ulster Museum which sits near the main entrance to the gardens.
 The gardens are a popular place for students of next door Queen’s University to take walks and study.

-The Botanic Gardens are open to the public and free to visit.
+The Botanic Gardens are open to the public during daylight hours and free to visit.
 The Palm House and Tropical Ravine have more limited hours.

 The Ulster Museum is Belfast’s largest museum and one we highly recommend taking the time to visit.
 The museum has over 1 million objects in its collection which include items related to art, history, and natural science.
 The museum is located near the main entrance to the Botanic Gardens.